ashan-shashika/graphql-mongo/README.md

-# Graphql server with mongoDB
+# Graphql server with Apollo and mongoDB
 Graphql + Node + Apollo + Mongo